 With one of the era’s most smashing smile and the reputation of not chickening out of athletic roles, Honor paved the way for upcoming take-charge ladies of the series, beginning mainly from the mid-80s, where female characters became more involved in the action.
 This is the main reason why I give her 8/10.
 Born on December 12, 1927 in London, Miss Blackman, throughout her career, displayed an amused look, as if she always got the joke before the others.
 She began film work around 1946, being really busy in the swinging sixties.

-In a role first destined to Raquel Welch (too busy with Fantastic Voyage), and then Julie Christie and Faye Dunaway, it was finally continental beauty Claudine Auger that was given the privilege to fall for Bond as Domino.
-A former Miss France at age 15, Claudine’s list of credits is more imposing that we could think of at first, as she began in Jean Cocteau’s Le testament d'Orphée at the age of 17, alongside Yul Brynner, Charles Aznavour, Brigitte Bardot and Pablo Picasso!
-She was memorable in a couple of violent Italian thrillers, Twitch of the Death Nerve and Black Belly of the Tarantula.
+In a role first destined to Raquel Welch (too busy with FANTASTIC VOYAGE), and then Julie Christie and Faye Dunaway, it was finally continental beauty Claudine Auger that was given the privilege to fall for Bond.
+A former Miss France at age 15, Claudine’s list of credits is more imposing that we could think of at first, as she began in Jean Cocteau’s LE TESTAMENT D’ORPHÉE at the age of 17, alongside Yul Brynner, Charles Aznavour, Brigitte Bardot and Pablo Picasso!
+She was memorable in a couple of violent Italian thrillers, TWITCH OF THE DEATH NERVE and BLACK BELLY OF THE TARANTULA.
 She hasn’t worked on a movie for the last ten years.

-For this next movie, attempts were made to lure in Brigitte Bardot, but she was busy (alongside Sean Connery!) filming the western Shalako.
+For this next movie, attempts were made to lure in Brigitte Bardot, but she was busy (alongside Sean Connery!) filming the western SHALAKO.
 Catherine Deneuve could not be convinced.
-Enter Diana Rigg (born on July 20, 1938), another Avengers recruit (the divine and eternal Emma Peel, who had replaced Honor Blackman as Cathy Gale) and a person trained in Shakespearian drama.
+Enter Diana Rigg (born on July 20, 1938), another Avengers recruit (the divine and eternal Emma Peel, who had replaced Honor Blackman’ Cathy Gale) and a person trained in Shakespearian drama.
 In fact, it took an actress of superior caliber to play the character of Bond’s “official” real wife.
-Her talent was even more evident alongside newcomer Bond George Lazenby, as animated as a piece of dry wood (but would the world have ever accepted a crying Connery?).
+Her talent was even more evident alongside newcomer Bond George Lazenby as animated as a piece of dry wood (but would’ve the world accepted a crying Connery?).
 The two didn’t get along at all, as she used to eat garlic before any kissing scene.
 Diana played to perfection Contessa Teresa Di Vicenzo, mixing brilliantly tragedy and determination.
 Note: 9/10.